Daniela-q-m/Machine-Learning-Course-Projects/README.md

 This repository serves as the storage location for the projects completed in the Machine Learning Course at New York University.

 ### Final Project: Neurotoxicity
-The folder titled "Final Project Neurotoxicity Prediction" contains the final project for the course.
-Within this folder a final project presentation, relevant files, and README.md file can be found.
+The repository titled "Drug Neurotoxicity Prediction: Machine Learning" contains the final project for the course.
+Within this repository a final project presentation, and relevant files can be found.